Cyfrin/ctf/README.md

 # CTF

-A minimal repo to create capture the flag (CTF) challenges.
+A minimal repo to help create capture the flag (CTF) challenges.

 # Getting Started